Manchester Arena bomb plotter ‘attacks three prison guards with hot cooking oil’

 A 2022 inspection found nine men in total were housed in separation centres, then operating in Frankland and HMP Woodhill, Buckinghamshire.

-It said the Frankland unit was on a narrow corridor with a small “room for association” and an area for prisoners to cook and prepare food.
+It said the Frankland unit is on a narrow corridor with a small “room for association” and an area for prisoners to cook and prepare food.

-There were no facilities on the wing and staff could arrange for prisoners to visit the main prison gym or to be taken off the unit for education, the report said.
+There are no facilities on the wing and staff could arrange for prisoners to visit the main prison gym or to be taken off the unit for education, the report said.

 A Prison Service spokesperson said: “Three prison officers have been treated in hospital after an attack by a prisoner at HMP Frankland.